UniStudents/Saffron/docs/source_files/dynamic.md

 * `extra`: The extra data passed to the source file.
 * `instructions.timeout`: The request timeout.
 * `instructions.amount` : The articles that must be returned.
+* `instructions.maxRedirects` : The maximum redirects a request is allowed to do.
 * `includeContentAttachments`: Whether you must use the [`extractLinks`](#extractlinks) function to the content and append the result to the attachments.